hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-scale-out-object-storage-node.md

 ##Prerequisite {#prer}
 * HP Helion OpenStack&#174; cloud is successfully deployed.<br>*(Starter Swift nodes are functional by default as they are part of cloud deployment.)*
 * Scale-out object-ring:1 is deployed.

-**IMPORTANT**:

-*  All of the rings generated must be preserved preferably at more than one location.
+* All of the rings generated **must** be preserved, preferably at more than one location.
 Swift needs these rings to be consistent across all nodes.
-* Make a backup of the rings before any operation.
+* Take a backup of the rings before any operation.

 ##Removing disks from ring {#removing-disk}